jbcodeforce/jbcodeforce.github.io/docs/aws.md

 Define strategy to place EC2 instances:

 * **Cluster**: groups instances into a low-latency group in a single Availability Zone
-    * highest performance while talking to each other as you're performing big data analysis
+    * highest performance while talking to each other as We're performing big data analysis
 * **Spread**: groups across underlying hardware (max 7 instances per group per AZ)
     * Reduced risk is simultaneous failure
     * EC2 Instances are on different physical hardware